NV-Bite/Develop-ML/image_classification/README.md

-Here is a beginner-friendly version of your README:

 # **Notes on Building a Machine Learning Project**

 This document explains the steps and insights involved in building a machine learning project.
 It includes details from preparing the dataset to training and testing the model.